Creatures4features/Creatures4features/README.md

 ### 🪦 "🎁'd" = gifted skin.
 Most of my gifted skins are made by my boyfriend 🪲 <3

+### 🦴 I have bad social anxiety, I won't respond to you if I'm alone.
 ------

 ![addisons2](2.gif)